jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     NameError: name 'duration' is not defined

+  I have done this dance before

-* then assign the name to :ref:`None` to define it
+* I assign the name to :ref:`None` to define it

   .. code-block:: python